 After repeated, good financial behavior, you’ll improve your chances of applying successfully for a business credit card.
 A good point to try doing this is at the one-year mark.
 At that point, credit issuers will have a decent amount of activity on which to evaluate you.

-You can also check your business credit report to make sure your credit is in a good place before applying.
+You can also check your business credit report to ensure your credit is in a good place before applying.
 Sometimes it can take a while for creditors to report to credit bureaus.
-Credit card issuers will probably check your personal credit, too, so make sure that’s where you’d like it to be as well before you apply.
+Credit card issuers will probably check your personal credit, too, so be sure that’s where you’d like it to be as well before you apply.

 If you’ve fallen behind and paid some of your bills late — a common occurrence in new businesses with unsteady cash flow — wait until you have 12 months of a perfect or near-perfect track record to apply.